Severe Depression & SSDI

 Depression can affect anyone, and when it does it hurts everyone.
 Long-term treatment is often necessary to care for victims of depression.
 Anti-depressant medications, psychotherapy, electroconvulsive therapy, hospitalization, lifestyle changes and other treatment options are available to help control the effects of depression.
 Even with these treatments, some patients are still unable to be active members of society.

 If you or a loved one has been diagnosed with severe depression, you may be able to collect Social Security Disability Insurance (SSDI) benefits to help cover the costs of treatment and lost wages.
-Social Security lawyers at Kalfus & Nachman in Virginia know the laws surrounding this complicated subject and will work to help you in any way possible.
-For a free consultation, please fill out the form on this page or call (800) 361-0430 today.
+Norfolk Social Security lawyers at Kalfus & Nachman PC in Virginia know the laws surrounding this complicated subject and will work to help you in any way possible.
+For a free consultation, please fill out our online form or call (855) 880-8163 today.